guillierf/Deploy_NSX-T_Using_SHELL/README.md

 #
-y-NSX-T: automatically deploy and configure NSX-T
-This project contains scripts to Install and Configure NSX-T (any version of NSX-T).
+Deploy-NSX-T using SHELL: automatically deploy and configure NSX-T This project contains scripts to Install and Configure NSX-T (any version of NSX-T).

 The scripts are based on Linux Shell and use stadard tools like OVFtool, sshpass, jq and curl.